QuinVIVER/ShellFusion-frontend/README.md

 Download nginx and use it to reverse proxy our website .

-Using the instruction " npm run build "  to package our frontend pages .
+Using the fellowing instruction to package our frontend pages .
+'''
+npm run build
+'''

 After building , the folder "dist" will generate and move it to the " nginx/html " in your server .
+'''
+mv dist nginx/html
+'''

-Finally , using intruction "nginx -s reload" reload the info about the web page .
+Finally , using fellowing intruction to reload the info about the web page .
+'''
+nginx -s reload
+'''

 For more detail , you can check out the [Nginx Deployment Guides](https://docs.nginx.com/nginx/deployment-guides/) and [vue-cil Delopyment](https://cli.vuejs.org/guide/deployment.html).